living a generous life

 God’s Word has no shortage of counsel when it comes to money.
 There are more than 2,350 verses that deal with God’s design for our financial fitness.
 The Bible makes a couple of things very clear: Everything belongs to God and the local church is at the heart of God’s redemptive plan.

-Reach:KC – is our capital funding initiative designed to carry Christ Community forward.
+Reach:KC – is our capital funding initiative designed to carry Christ Community forward in our city and beyond.
 Find out more about this and how you can participate.

 ways to give